Contents

 What’s Next?

-• Documentation: Update your business documents, such as letterheads and invoices, to include your company details, ACN or ABN, contact details, and new bank account details.
+- Documentation: Update your business documents, such as letterheads and invoices, to include your company details, ACN or new ABN, updated contact information, and new bank account details.

 Need Help?

-If you want to talk through your options or are unsure about how to go about it, we’re here to help.
-Get in contact with our team at team@sprintlaw.com.au or give us a call on 1800 730 617 for a free, no-obligations consultation.
+If you’d like to talk through your options or are unsure about the steps involved, we’re here to help.
+Get in touch with our team at team@sprintlaw.com.au or call us on 1800 730 617 for a free, no-obligations consultation.

 Get in touch now!